TITLE 77: PUBLIC HEALTH

 7) The hood and duct system for cooking equipment used in processes that produce smoke or grease-laden vapors shall comply with NFPA 96.
 The hood's extinguishment system shall be connected to the building fire alarm system and shall initiate a general alarm when activated.
 Duct insulation that is used in lieu of spacing from combustible construction members shall terminate at the top of the hood on the lower end, covering the duct collar, and shall pass through any combustible nailer opening in the roof/ceiling assembly and into the roof jack assembly.
 The material used shall be installed exactly as the manufacturer's installations require.

-8) The ventilation of the medical gas storage and manifold rooms shall comply with the requirements of NFPA 99, Standard for Health Care Facilities, Chapters 4 and 8, as applicable, including the gravity option system.
+8) The ventilation of the medical gas storage and manifold rooms shall comply with the requirements of NFPA 99, as applicable, including the gravity option system.
 If a concentrator is used to simultaneously fill a portable container and as a patient breathing device, the standards in NFPA 99 governing the use of medical gases in resident rooms shall be observed.

 9) Boiler rooms and other rooms having combustion equipment shall be provided with sufficient outdoor air to maintain combustion rates of equipment and limit temperatures to 20 degrees Fahrenheit over ambient inside air in adjacent interior spaces.
 If sealed combustion units are in use, the discharge line shall remain clear of any adjacent walk paths and shall be not less than 15 feet from any operable fenestration or air intakes.
 NFPA 54 shall apply, including the calculations for combustion air openings.
 Effective temperature shall be as defined by the American Society of Heating, Refrigerating, and Air Conditioning Engineers Handbook of Fundamentals.